thenativeweb/wolkenkit-documentation/lib/docs/latest/getting-started/updating-wolkenkit/changelog/index.md

 - **Updated** connection handling in application startup
   - When starting a wolkenkit application, the application immediately restarted if it was unable to connect to the infrastructure services, such as the event store.
 Now, the application retries things before performing a restart.
 This results in slightly better startup performance and stability.
+- **Improved** error handling in the CLI `start` and `restart` commands
+  - So far, when starting or restarting an application, an error in the application's JavaScript code led to an endless loops, what finally caused the CLI to crash.
+This has been improved, as the CLI now reports any errors and, after a few retries, gives up.
 - **Contributions** by the community
   - [@nelreina](https://github.com/nelreina)
   - [@reneviering](https://github.com/reneviering)